moranpatrick/UWP-Forth-Year-Project/README.md

 ####  My Project
 I've created a Movie Review UWP app, called Take 2.
 Users can:
+* App users can browse for movies by the following categories; Top-Rated, Popular and Upcoming; Or Search the API for for a specific movie.
-* Search or browse through movies and read reviews posted from users of [https://www.themoviedb.org/](https://www.themoviedb.org/).
+* App users can then read reviews posted from the users of the [TMDB](https://www.themoviedb.org/) community.
-* Users can also create and store their own movie reviews.
-These reviews are shared between users of my app.
+* App users can also create and store their own movie reviews.
+These reviews are then shared between the users of my app.

 #### Application Screen Shots
 <img src="Screen.png" style="border: solid 3px" width="500" height="400" >